-The word “gentrification”, once a favorite loaded word to create fear in past elections was not a factor at all in the last election here in the City of Lake Worth.
+The word “gentrification”, once a favorite loaded word to create fear in past elections was not a factor at all in the last election cycle here in the City of Lake Worth.
 A loaded word is one,

 that attempts to influence an audience by using appeal to emotion or stereotypes.
 Such wording is also known as high-inference language or language persuasive techniques.